bom-d-van/harp/README.md

 # harp

-a go application deploy tool.
+A go application deploy tool (or an easy way to start daemon or run go programs on remote servers).

 ## What harp does